patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/timestamp/timestamp.md

 - Displays time in UTC (Coordinated Universal Time).
 - Should be formatted the same as the timestamp.

-For information about relative time best practices, see the [Numerics page.](https://www.patternfly.org/v4/ux-writing/numerics)
+See UX [numerics guidelines](https://www.patternfly.org/v4/ux-writing/numerics) for more information about relative time best practices.

 ## Variations
 ### 12-hour format